KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Bob-Ross by Veldrovive](https://github.com/Veldrovive/MMM-Bob-Ross)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-BoredDaily by CptMeetKat](https://github.com/CptMeetKat/MMM-BoredDaily)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `BoredDaily.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-BornBeforeDate by justjim1220](https://github.com/justjim1220/MMM-BornBeforeDate)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-BoschSmartHome by jalibu](https://github.com/jalibu/MMM-BoschSmartHome)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-Bose-Soundtouch by spoturdeal](https://github.com/spoturdeal/MMM-Bose-Soundtouch)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Bose-Soundtouch.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-BrawlStars by retroflex](https://github.com/retroflex/MMM-BrawlStars)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-BrawlStars.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Breathwork by yashatgit](https://github.com/yashatgit/MMM-Breathwork)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Brewdog by jsteel715](https://github.com/jsteel715/MMM-Brewdog)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Brewdog.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.